gavff64/Ruby-on-Redstone/README.md

 > <div align="center">
 > ⚠️ WARNING:
 >
 > **This is NOT a truly sandboxed REPL environment.
 If the LLM wanted, it could easily escape and cause unintended behavior.
 Use at your own risk.
-Again, this is merely a small hobbiest project/proof of concept.** </div>
+Again, this is merely a proof of concept.** </div>
 ---